 - Is your protein balance right?
 Too much makes it inflexible, and too little leaves it weak.
 When’s the last time you had a protein treatment, and how did your hair respond to it?

-Thanks for you reading!
-Have you overcome a bout of hair loss or breakage?
+Thanks for reading!
+Have you overcome hair loss or breakage?
 If so, share what worked for you below.
-I want to know all the details your hair texture, density, pattern and what you did (or didn’t do) to help restore your hair.
+I want to know all the details of your hair texture, density, pattern, and what you did (or didn’t do) to help restore your hair.
 You never know who you can help.

 Latest posts by Chantal Kamya (see all)